meganz/MEGAchat/platforms/android/Readme.md

 Then source this script in your shell:
 `source /path/to/karere/platforms/android/env-android.sh`
 It should print instructions how to use it with autotools and cmake.
-All autotools builds done in this environment should install in the `$NDK_PATH/platforms/android-14/arch-arm/usr` directory inside the NDK tree.
+All autotools (and cmake in case the script supports install target) builds done in this environment should install in the `$NDK_PATH/platforms/android-14/arch-arm/usr` directory inside the NDK tree.
-Because crypto++ build system is broken for android, a CMake file is provided to build it, in `karere-native/webrtc-build/cryptopp_CMakeLists.txt`.
+Because crypto++ build system is broken for android, a CMake file is provided to build it, in `/path/to/karere/platforms/cryptopp_CMakeLists.txt`.
 Rename it to CMakeLists.txt and put it in the crypto++ source dir, then build it.